What is Conversion Rate Optimization (CRO)?

 Across the digital universe, most websites and apps have a big job to do: Turn visitors into customers to grow the business.
 The rate at which this transition happens, called the conversion rate, is a key performance metric for every brand — and one that almost always presents opportunities for improvement.
 Whether your home page is converting at below-average rates, or your e-commerce store falls short of internal expectations, Conversion Rate Optimization (CRO) could provide the elusive growth you seek.

 CRO might sound like experimental guesswork at first.
-But it’s actually a systematic process by which digital marketers take steps to improve a site in ways that will increase the percent of visits that result in a desired action.
+But it’s actually a systematic, data-driven process by which digital marketers take steps to improve a site in ways that will increase the percentage of visits that result in a desired action.
 The intended action can be any meaningful step forward, such as engagement, lead generation, and ultimately sales.

 Chapter 2